Get It!

 Interactive Triggers

 You can use any live inputs, ranging from a MIDI keyboard to an iPad to generate and trigger your effects in realtime.
-For example, it's really easy to trigger your videos from another lighting console.
+For example: It's really easy to trigger your videos from another lighting console.

 Transform Your Content